edersoncorbari/edersoncorbari.github.io/_posts/2019-10-04-building-spark-ml-recommendation-system.md

 ## 8. References

 To development this demonstration project the books were used:

-  * 6.1.
-Scala Machine Learning Projects
+  * <a href="https://www.amazon.com/Scala-Machine-Learning-Projects-real-world-ebook/dp/B079K52VVK" target="_blank">Scala Machine Learning Projects</a>
-  * 6.2.
-Reactive Programming with Scala and Akka
+  * <a href="https://www.amazon.com/Reactive-Programming-Scala-Akka/dp/1783984341" target="_blank">Reactive Programming with Scala and Akka</a>

 And the Spark ML Documentation:

   * <a href="https://spark.apache.org/docs/2.2.0/ml-collaborative-filtering.html" target="_blank">https://spark.apache.org/docs/2.2.0/ml-collaborative-filtering.html</a>